What is the Melting Point of Aluminum and its Alloys?

 • Cylinders and pistons

 3003 alloy of aluminum is famous for its use in various industries.
-Its melting temperature is near pure aluminum, and it has a very high strength compared to other metal alloys.
+Its melting temperature is near pure aluminum, and it has very high strength compared to other metal alloys.
+Its melting temperature is 1190-1210 degrees Fahrenheit.
+In the Celsius scale, it is 640-655 degrees.
+Its top applications are as follows:

 • Truck and Trailer parts and cabinets